 - TRID is an integrated database that combines the records from TRB’s Transportation Research Information Services (TRIS) Database and the OECD’s Joint Transport Research Centre’s International Transport Research Documentation (ITRD) Database.
 TRID provides access to more than one million records of transportation research worldwide

-- * ELTIS: European Local Transport Information Service (information system): The Eltis database incorporates an ever-growing number of transport case studies, concepts and documentation and bibliographical references that user can look up by using her/his own pre-selected specifications.
+- * ELTIS: European Local Transport Information Service (information system): The ELTIS database incorporates an ever-growing number of transport case studies, concepts and documentation and bibliographical references that user can look up by using her/his own pre-selected specifications.
 Wide range of topics is covered, but the main emphasis lies around practical approaches.

 # # #

 That’s it.
 If you are a student, teacher, researcher, activist, or a curious citizen wishing to know more about sustainable transport, sustainable cities, and sustainable lives, welcome to World Streets.
 And if you have any suggestions for us as to how to do better, pleased to not hesitate to get in touch.